Skip to main content

 children's opera performance of the three bears

-You'll notice that The Sembrich works with other area artists, musicians, and organizations to collaborate with some of these performances, like Opera Saratoga, the Seagle Festival, and even the Philadelphia Orchestra!
+The Sembrich also works with other area artists, musicians, and organization like Opera Saratoga, The Seagle Festival, and even The Philadelphia Orchestra, to present world-class performances!

 Whether you're a seasoned symphony-goer or you're just starting to explore classical and other types of music, The Sembrich's summer festival has something for everyone.